batcholi/Archean_wiki/src/components/computers/Router.md

 - `leftAileron4`

 You can then control them using the alias `leftAileron*`.
 The asterisk `*` allows you to select all components whose alias begins with `leftAileron`.

+# Additional information:
+- The routers that communicate directly with a computer must be powered, other routers in the chain dont require power.
+This also allows to use a MiniRouter as if it was a [Data Bridge](/src/components/computers/DataBridge.md) (without power) but unlike the DataBridge it actually is capable of resolving aliases and screen references.

+- For data routing, a router must absolutely be connected to a computer or another router.
+You cannot have this kind of pattern `Computer > Data(Bridge|Junction) > Router`.